maher1719/patterns-in-prime-number/chat.md

   - **Interpretation**: A significant result would suggest that the structure of twin prime ratios differs substantially between multiples and non-multiples of 3n.

 - **Cochran’s C Test**: This will be used to test for homogeneity of variances across different groups.
-  - **Interpretation**: Large values of Cochran’s C indicate strong heterogeneity, reinforcing the finding that the formulas produce different behaviors for multiples and non-multiples of 3n.
+  - **Interpretation**: Large values of Cochran’s C indicate strong , reinforcing the finding that the formulas produce different behaviors for multiples and non-multiples of 3n.

 ---